ku-mo/1866wiki/docs/00-overview/02-quickref.md

 ---

 # ⚡ NAP 9 — Quick Reference Guide
-_A fast-access operational cheat sheet for Server 1866_
+_A fast-access operational cheat sheet for Server 1866._

-This page summarizes **everything you need to function inside NAP 9** without reading the full Covenant.
-Procedural details, timings, and thresholds are all included on one page.
+This page condenses the **entire NAP 9 workflow** into a single actionable document.

+If you only memorize one page, make it this one.

 ---

-# 🗂️ Membership Tiers
+# 🧭 Membership Tiers

-## 🔵 Full Members (NAP 9)
+## 🔵 Full Members (9)
-- Top 9 alliances by weekly power ranking
+- Top 9 eligible alliances by weekly power ranking
-- 1 Voting Rep + 1 Alternate
+- 1 Voting Representative + 1 Alternate
-- Full NAP protection
+- Full protection for **all lands currently held**
-- L1–L6 protection
-- Voting + rotation rights
+- Council voting rights

-## 🟩 Associate Members (Max 7)
+## 🟩 Associate Members (7)
-- Opt-in protection
-- Non-voting
-- L1–L5 protection
+- Opt-in, non-voting
-- **No L6 rights**
+- Protection for **held lands up to Level 5**
-- May submit evidence
+- Access to evidence submission and announcements

 ## 🟥 Non-Members
-- **No protection**
+- No protection
-- L6 must be released immediately
-- L1–L5 may be seized freely
+- No case rights
+- Land conflicts handled outside NAP jurisdiction

 ---

-# 🧵 Clerks (Neutral Operators)
+# 🗂️ Clerks (Neutral Operators)

-## Responsibilities
+## What Clerks Do
 - Validate evidence
 - Assign Case IDs
 - Log cases in `#case-log`
-- Open/close votes
+- Open + close vote windows
-- Verify timestamps
+- Track timelines
 - Maintain archives
+- Run appeals intake + investigations

-## Clerk Count
+## Requirements
-- **3 total**, each from a different NAP 9 alliance
+- Always neutral
+- No classification authority
+- Three Clerks from **different Full Member alliances**

 ---

-# 🗳️ Voting & Quorum
+# 🗳️ Voting System (Simple Version)

-## Quorum
+## How a Vote Works
+- Every Full Member gets **one vote**.
-- **5 of 9** votes (YES / NO / ABSTAIN)
+- A vote only “counts” once **5 people have voted anything** (YES / NO / ABSTAIN).
+When you hit that minimum, it is called a "quorum".

-## Thresholds
-- **Simple Majority:** 5 YES
-- **Supermajority:** 7 YES
+## What the Results Mean
+- **5 YES** → the decision passes (normal cases)
+- **7 YES** → the decision passes only for very big actions (blacklists, amendments, expulsions)

-## Vote Windows
+## Time Limits
-- **24h** — Amendments, appeals, blacklists, expulsions
+- **24h** — big decisions
-- **16h** — Diplomacy rulings, moderate penalties
+- **16h** — normal decisions
-- **8h** — Emergencies, L6 seizures, active attacks
+- **8h** — emergencies

-## Notes
-- Abstain counts toward quorum
-- Absence does not
-- If all 9 votes come in early → vote closes immediately
+If all 9 reps vote early → vote ends immediately.

+## What the Vote Options Mean
+- **YES** → approve
+- **NO** → reject
+- **ABSTAIN** → “I’m here, but staying neutral” (counts for starting the vote)
+- **ABSENT** → no vote at all (does *not* count)

+## Extra Rules
+- Votes cannot be changed once posted.
+- Missing too many votes triggers participation review.

 ---

 # 🧾 Evidence Rules

-## Submit To:
+## Submit to:
 `NAP Discord → #evidence`

-## Must Include:
+## Must include:
-- Screenshot/video
+- Screenshot/video (uncropped when possible)
-- Timestamp (Server Time preferred)
+- Server Time or corroborated timestamp
 - Offender + affected players
-- ≤3 sentence summary
+- ≤3 sentence description
-- Diplomacy logs if required
+- Diplomacy logs (if required for that rule)
+- Loss/damage summary when relevant

-## Invalid Evidence:
+## Invalid evidence:
+- edited/manipulated
-- Edited or cropped
+- cropped to hide context
-- Hearsay
+- unverifiable/hearsay
 - Discord DMs
-- AI images
+- AI-generated images
-- Missing timestamps (unless corroborated)
+- missing required items after correction window

-## Correction Window:
+## Correction window:
-- Clerk may request fixes
-- Submitter has **6 hours**
+- **6 hours** (Clerks may extend to 12–24h for time zones)

 ---

-# 🛠️ Case Workflow (Mandatory)
+# 🔄 Case Workflow (Mandatory Sequence)

-> **Council cannot act until Step 3 is completed.**
+> **Council cannot act until Step 3 is complete.**

 1. **Notification**
-   - Any platform
+   - Any platform; “heads up” only
-   - Not evidence
+   - Does **not** create a case

 2. **Evidence Submission**
    - Must be posted in `#evidence`

 3. **Clerk Log Entry**
-   - Case ID assigned
+   - Case ID created
    - Logged in `#case-log`
-   - Marked ACTIVE
+   - Marked **ACTIVE**

 ---

 # ⚖️ Offense Categories

+NAP 9 categorizes behavior — not intent.

-## 🟨 Minor
+## 🟨 Minor (low impact)
-- Accidental, low-impact
-- Examples: accidental tile hit, minor chat issues
+- accidental, isolated, low loss

 **Penalties:**
-- Warning
+- warning
-- Restitution
+- restitution
 - 24–48h Probation

-**Escalation:**
+**Auto-escalation:**
-- 2nd Minor in 14 days → **Moderate**
+- 2 Minors in 14 days → **Moderate**

 ---

-## 🟧 Moderate
+## 🟧 Moderate (repeated or disruptive)
-- Repeated or harmful actions
+- repeated actions
+- pattern of negligence
-- Examples: repeated plundering, diplomacy refusal
+- failure to complete diplomacy when required

 **Penalties:**
-- Restitution
+- restitution
 - 48–72h Combat Restriction
-- Rotation suspension
 - 14-day Watchlist

-**Escalation:**
+**Auto-escalation:**
-- 2nd Moderate in 30 days → **Severe**
+- 2 Moderates in 30 days → **Severe**

 ---

-## 🟥 Severe
+## 🟥 Severe (high impact or systemic threats)
-- High-impact, malicious, or destabilizing
+- coordinated harm
+- cross-server collusion
-- Examples: L6 theft, cross-server collusion, evidence tampering
+- evidence tampering
+- penalty evasion
+- targeted harassment

 **Penalties (Simple Majority):**
 - 72h ban
 - 7-day ban
-- Restitution
+- restitution

 **Penalties (Supermajority):**
-- Permanent blacklist
+- permanent blacklist
-- Alliance sanctions
-- Rotation removal
-- NAP expulsion
+- alliance sanctions or expulsion

 ---

-# 🟥 Tag-Dropping System (Automatic)

-## Instance 1
-- **48h ban**, untagged
-- No alliance may shelter them

-## Instance 2
-> **Automatic permanent blacklist**
-Reversible only by Supermajority.

----

 # 🛡️ Harboring Rule
-If an alliance shelters:

-- a banned player
+Harboring includes sheltering:

 - a blacklisted player
 - a penalty evader
+- a banned player avoiding enforcement

+## Consequences
-They lose **all NAP protection immediately**
+- Immediate loss of **all NAP protection**
-(and rotation rights until compliance confirmed).

-**Definition & Grace Window**
-- Harboring applies once leadership is officially notified (Clerk post in `#case-log` or direct Clerk ping).
+- Restored only when compliance is confirmed

+## Grace Window
+- Begins once a Clerk notifies leadership
-- Alliance has **up to 4 hours** from notice to remove the player; self-report and immediate kick is expected.
+- Alliance has **4 hours** to remove the player

 ---

-# 🗺️ Land Rules (Fast Version)
+# 🗺️ Land Rules

-## L6 Rotation
-- Rotates weekly among **Top 3**
-- Sunday @ 12:00 ST
-- Temporary drops must be honored
-- Must be picked up within **4 hours**

-## Associate Members
-- May NOT hold L6
-- Must release if becoming Associate

-## Non-Members
-- Must release L6 immediately
-- L1–L5 can be taken freely
+- Protection applies only to **lands held at the moment of the incident**
+- Associates protected only up to **L5**
+- Non-Member lands = no protection

 ---

-# 🗃️ Appeals ( >48h penalties only )
+# 📝 Appeals

-## Filing Window
+## Eligibility
-- Within **48 hours**
+- Penalties longer than 48 hours
+- One appeal per player/alliance per 30 days

 ## Process
-1. Appeal posted in `#appeals`
+1. Appeal posted in `#appeals` (within 48h)
-2. Clerk validates
+2. Clerk validates completeness
 3. Investigative Review (24h)
-4. Council vote (24h long window)
+4. Council 24h vote

 ## Outcomes
-- **Simple Majority (5 YES):** reduce
-- **Supermajority (7 YES):** overturn
+- **5 YES → reduction**
+- **7 YES → overturn**
-- Otherwise: denied
+- Anything else → denied

 ---

 # 📉 Participation Rules

-In 14 days:
+In any 14-day period:

 - Miss **2 emergency votes** → review
 - Miss **3 total votes** → review

-Penalties may include:

-- rotation suspension
+Possible outcomes:
 - downgrade to Associate
 - temporary loss of voting rights

 ---

-# 🔍 Quick Definitions

-- **Probation:** no PvP outside Capitol
-- **Combat Restriction:** cannot attack except Capitol
-- **Severe Review:** heightened monitoring
-- **Case ID:** unique identifier assigned by Clerk
-- **Active Case:** Council may act
-- **Consolidated Case:** merged incidents
+# 📌 Who to Contact

+- Your Alliance’s Voting Representative
+- Your Alternate Delegate
+- Any Clerk (for procedural questions only)
+- `#nap-announcements` for official rulings

 ---

-# 📌 Contact Pathways

-For issues, contact:

-- Your alliance’s Voting Rep
-- Your alliance’s Delegate
-- Any Clerk (procedural only)

----

-# 🏁 Summary
+# 🏁 Summary Loop

-NAP 9’s core loop:

-**Report → Evidence → Clerk Log → Vote → Penalty/Appeal → Archive**
+**Notify → Evidence → Clerk Log → Vote → Penalty/Appeal → Archive**

-Everything revolves around procedural correctness, participation, and predictable enforcement.
+NAP 9 functions by following this loop every time, without exceptions.